hotshot07/computer_networks_project/README.md

 # Computer Networks Project

 For my computer networks module in Trinity College Dublin, I have made a multithreaded chat application that sends messages to users instantly.
-I'm now working on adding security features like AES Encryption to the application.
+This project was used to create the [final project](https://github.com/hotshot07/project2) for our Networks module.

 I have added a file dhkesim.py to simulate how a Diffie Hellman key exchange works.
 I would integrate it into the chat app later.